seqan/seqan3/doc/tutorial/introduction/index.md

 Implementing a program with seqan3::argument_parser requires three steps:
 1. Initialise the seqan3::argument_parser with your program's name and pass the `argc` and `argv` variables.
 2. Register (positional) options in the parser object.
-In this way it knows which options to expect and it can generate the help page for your program.
+In this way, it knows which options to expect and it can generate the help page for your program.
 You will learn more about the option types in the *Argument Parser Tutorial*.
 3. Run the parser.
 As it throws exceptions on wrong user behaviour, it should be surrounded with a try-catch block.